Hamad-Anwar/Flutter-AuthX/README.md

 - **intl: ^0.18.1**: Provides internationalization and localization support, making your app accessible to users from different regions.

 - **connectivity: ^3.0.6**: Monitors network connectivity, allowing you to adapt your app's behavior based on the user's internet status.

+### Setup Firebase

+1. **Create a Firebase Project:**
+   - Go to the [Firebase Console](https://console.firebase.google.com/) and create a new project.
+   - Follow the instructions to set up your project.

+2. **Add an Android App:**
+   - Click on the "Android" icon and follow the setup instructions.
+   - Download the `google-services.json` file and add it to the `android/app` directory of your Flutter project.

+3. **Add an iOS App (if required):**
+   - Click on the "iOS" icon and follow the setup instructions.
+   - Download the `GoogleService-Info.plist` file and add it to the `ios/Runner` directory of your Flutter project.

+4. **Initialize Firebase in your Flutter App:**
+4. **Add `google-services.json`:** For Firebase setup, each developer needs to add their own `google-services.json` file obtained from their Firebase project.
+Place this file in the `android/app` directory.
+5. **Set Up Firebase Authentication:**
+   - Go to the Firebase Console and create a project.
+   - Enable the Email/Password sign-in method.
+   - Add your Android app to the project and download the `google-services.json` file.
+   - Add your iOS app if needed and download the `GoogleService-Info.plist` file.
+6. **Set Up Firebase Realtime Database:**
+   - In the Firebase Console, create a Realtime Database.
+   - Set up security rules as per your requirements.
+   - Update the Firebase configuration in your Flutter app code.

+7. Run the app: `flutter run`

 Feel free to explore the code, contribute, and make this authentication and Realtime Database integration your own!
 For more detailed information, check the [Firebase documentation](https://firebase.flutter.dev/) and [Flutter documentation](https://flutter.dev/docs).